LucaReggiannini/python-nrd/README.md

 By default, only domains registered within the specified time frame are printed.
 Use -v to adjust output verbosity.

 Output format: domain [status].
 For newly registered domains, the number of days since registration is also shown.
+For old domains, the number of days since registration is shown with the status "OLD".

 options:
   -h, --help            show this help message and exit